-The HCV areas of the affected communities especially those HCVs that are located in the operable area will be managed and monitored by the FMU while the HCVs that are located in the shifting agriculture/inoperable area will be managed by the local community.
+The HCV areas of the affected communities especially those HCVs that are located in the operable area will be managed and monitored by the FMU while the HCVs that are located inside the shifting agriculture/inoperable area will be managed by the local community.
 Any suggestion to maintain or enhance their HCV areas whether in operable area or inoperable area can be voiced out to the FMU through grievance form and CRC platform.
+The "Grievance Form/Borang Keluhan" is available @ https://samling.com/node/207.

-As recommended by Sarawak Forestry Corporation (SFC) in the HCV assessment report of Gerenai FMU (2019), periodical monitoring and maintenance of the community water catchment areas are to be carried out by CRC members and representatives from every longhouse to ensure the water quality is well maintained.
+As recommended by Sarawak Forestry Corporation (SFC) in the HCV assessment report of Gerenai FMU (2019), periodical monitoring and maintenance of the community water catchment areas are to be carried out by the representatives from every longhouse to ensure the water quality is well maintained.